adammabrouk/adam-3d-assistant/README.md

 ## Project Overview

-This project is a homelab setup with k3s deployed, and various components including a 3D assistant in three.js, openvoice os, and more.
+This project is a homelab edge datacenter with `k3s` deployed, hosting a voice-enabled 3D assistant and other open-source components.
+It emphasizes **recycled hardware**, **self-hosted sovereignty**, and **cost-efficient infrastructure** for real-time AI and monitoring workloads.

 <table>
   <tr>